Understanding Macular Degeneration: How it Affects Your Central Vision

 • Color vision changes

 If you have noticed changes in your vision or are experiencing symptoms listed above, it is crucial to seek an evaluation from our eye doctor as soon as possible.
 Early diagnosis and treatment can be crucial in helping to slow the progression of conditions such as macular degeneration and preserve your remaining vision.
 Don't wait to get the care you need.
-Contact our practice today at (360) 491-2121 to schedule an eye exam.

 Recognizing the Signs: Common Symptoms of Macular Degeneration